 The YHRD and EMPOP contain data sets from vulnerable populations30 (Lipphardt et al. 2021) such as Roma people or Native Americans.
 Recently, commentaries suggested that some haplotypes submitted to the online, publicly available YHRD database from minority groups, such as Uyghurs and Roma people, were collected without proper, informed consent (Lipphardt et al. 2021; Normile, 2021; Moreau, 2019; Schiermeier, 2021; Wee, 2019), or that the procedures used to obtain these haplotypes were inadequate (Forzano et al. 2021).
-The use of unsound ethical practices in collecting information from minorities / vulnerable groups led to the retraction of several papers from peer-review journals (e.g. Zhang et al. 2021 Nothnagel et al. 2022).
-While commendable and ethically warranted, it should be noted that such an endeavor will contribute to a lack of appropriate population data for these minority groups when estimating the frequency of a haplotype match, leading to
+The use of unsound ethical practices in collecting information from minorities / vulnerable groups led to the retraction of several papers in forensic sciences (e.g. Hao et al. 2021, Zhang et al. 2021, Nothnagel et al. 2022, Jing et al 2021, PLOSONE Editors 2023 on Li et al., 2021) and other disciplines (e.g. Dyer 2021) from peer-review journals.
+While commendable and ethically warranted, it should be noted that such an endeavor will contribute to a lack of appropriate population data for these minority groups when estimating the frequency of a haplotype match, leading to a lower and therefore adverse frequency for the suspect's haplotype.
+In other words: the strength of evidence of this match will be overestimated, which is not in the interest of the alleged suspect from a given equity seeking population group (Syndercombe Court, 2021).
+Further, it should be noted that concerns about potential collection of samples without